 Every couple of days use a nitpicking comb to sift through your child’s hair, watching for signs and symptoms of head lice or nits.
 Look for white eggs close to the scalp, or red rashes and bumps that could be a clue head lice are present.
 Stop by our clinic and talk to us about preventative shampoos and treatments that can be purchased.
 It’s never a bad idea to be cautious and ready to hit head lice hard if you think your child is infected.

-Call Lice Clinics of America this holiday season.
-We can help keep your spirits merry, bright and free from head lice!
+Call Lice Clinics of Texas this holiday season.
+We can help keep your spirits merry, bright, and free from head lice!